sschachenhofer/maxima-cheatsheet/README.md

 `kill(a)`

-- *a*: Die Variable die gelöscht werden soll
+- *a*: Die Variable die gelöscht werden soll.

 `kill(all)`